October 21

 Finding Belonging as a Stepmom

-The dishes in the sink aren’t yours.
-The laughter in the living room sounds distant.
-You pause, wondering where you fit in this moment—somewhere between guest and parent, invisible and in the way.
+Have you ever walked into your own home and suddenly felt like an outsider?
+If you’ve struggled with finding belonging as a stepmom, you’re not alone.
+Maybe the dishes in the sink aren’t yours.
+The laughter in the living room feels distant.
+You pause, wondering where you fit—somewhere between guest and parent, invisible and in the way.

 Many stepmoms quietly carry that ache of not belonging in the very place that’s supposed to feel safest.